-A Licensed Electrical Contractor will be able to look at your panel and see where the ATS (Automatic Transfer Switch) can be mounted, and confirm the amount of wire that will be required for the installation.
-They will also help you determine the correct size of the generator and confirm everything is done according to code and the local electrical authority.
+A Licensed Electrical Contractor will be able to look at your panel and see where the ATS (Automatic Transfer Switch) can be mounted and confirm the amount of wire that will be required for the installation.
+They will also help you determine the correct size of the generator and confirm everything is done according to the code and the local electrical authority.

 Using the contractor lookup tool on the ESA’s website, www.esasafe.com, you can locate an LEC close to you.